 Furthermore, compliance is a set of bare minimum, broad-spectrum, controls that are meant to secure an entire industry or critical aspect to a country.
 Compliance-focused organizations will end up overspending in areas they don't have to and underspending in areas they do.
-A compliance mindset ignores the fundamental principle that every organization is different and as a result, it does not make sense to adhere to the same, rigid security requirements alone.
+A compliance mindset ignores the fundamental principle that every organization is different, and as a result, it does not make sense to adhere to the same, rigid security requirements alone.

-While it can be easy to look at risk management activities through a technology or IT perspective, you may be fighting an uphill battle presenting this to non-technical executives and team members.
+While it can be easy to look at risk management activities from technology or IT perspectives, you may be fighting an uphill battle presenting this to non-technical executives and team members.
 Aligning your cyber strategy and investment in tools with business processes and outcomes allows you to collaborate with other members of the c-suite and the board.
 This alignment shifts the stance of cyber from a hindrance to a means to effectively achieve objectives, furthering business growth and innovation.
 Start by analyzing your most recent risk assessment and asking yourself what identified risks you’re investing the most time and effort in mitigating.
 What are the disruptions caused by those risks if left unprotected?